 Insurance regulators, through the National Association of Insurance Commissioners (NAIC), suggest that, if you do find a life insurance policy, but suspect that your loved one had other policies, look closely at the documentation attached to the policy or policy references on the correspondence.
 It may include a list of any other life insurance policies issued to your loved one.

 According to the NAIC, your search will be easier if you know at least the basics.
-Gather all the personal personal details of the insured individual including their full name (maiden, too, where relevant), Social Security number, the name of the insurance company that issued the policy, and the state where the policy was likely purchased.
+Gather all the personal details of the insured individual including his or her full name (maiden, too, where relevant), Social Security number, the name of the insurance company that issued the policy, and the state where the policy was likely purchased.
 It also recommends that you have a certified death certificate available to help expedite the company’s claims review.
 Death certificates can generally be obtained from the funeral home.

 Barry said it’s important to note that unclaimed life insurance benefits are not property of the insurance company.
 When beneficiaries cannot be found after a certain length of time, the insurer must turn over any undistributed proceeds to the state officials who administer unclaimed property programs.